top of page

 ASHIN LINEAGE

-The lineage of the kingdom of Ashin traces back directly to the Second Vortox Lineage, which was initially established in Anahkólion as a vassal of the First Juhl Lineage.
-Much later, with the hidden support of Juhl, descendants of Vortox founded the kingdom of Vorth in Anathurilis.
-The establishment of this kingdom served as a justification for Juhl's travels to Anathurilis, as there was another alliance formed in secret.
+The royal bloodline of Ashin traces back to the Second Lineage of Vortox, initially rooted in Anahkólion under the rule of the First Lineage of Juhl.
+Much later, and with the hidden support of Juhl, Vortox’s descendants founded the Kingdom of Vorth in Anathurilis.
+The founding of this kingdom had the purpose of justifying Juhl’s travels to Anathurilis, for, unbeknownst to anyone, another secret alliance had been forged.

 CURRENT KING OF ASHIN

-In the year 1974 of the Age of the Wizards, the current king of Ashin is King Ginlafar, son of Galafad.
+In the year 1974, of the Time of the Wizards, the current king of Ashin is King Ginlafar, son of Galafad.

 KING GINLAFAR